 ~ ~ ~

 Classmates was developed as part of my master's thesis, Me, Myself & A.I.: How I Learned to Love the Machine That Took my Job.
-You can read my thesis book here.
+You can watch my thesis video, read my thesis book, and see my other thesis projects here.